ethereum-boilerplate/ethereum-react-native-boilerplate/README.md

 If this boilerplate helps you build Ethereum mobile dapps faster - please star this project, every star makes us very happy!

+# 🤝 `Need help?`
+If you need help with setting up the boilerplate or have other questions - don't hesitate to write in our community forum and we will check asap.
+[Forum link](https://forum.moralis.io/t/ethereum-react-native-boilerplate-questions/4511).

 # 🚀 Quick Start

 📄 Clone or fork `ethereum-react-native-boilerplate`: